Cannabidiol (CBD) is just one of thousands of compounds produced by the cannabis plant, and belongs to the most recognized class called cannabinoids.

-In a research study into cannabidiol (CBD) users, it was found that 62% of 2,409 people used CBD to treat a medical condition.
+In a research study into cannabidiol (CBD) users, it was found that 62% of 2,409 people used CBD to manage a medical condition.
 The top three conditions were pain, anxiety, and depression.

-One of the other common uses of CBD oil, especially in a medicalized sense, is to treat epilepsy.
+One of the other common uses of CBD oil, especially in a medicalized sense, is to manage epilepsy.